What is a self-managed abortion?

 • For information on contraception, you can download the free Euki app; contact your personal Abortion Support Team member or your local health department; or go to plannedparenthood.org to find the closest family planning clinic.

-• Las Libres only sends pills to people who are already pregnant.
-To stock up for possible future need, go to Plan C to see what low-cost options exist for your state.
+• To stock up for possible future need, go to Plan C to see what low-cost options exist for your state.
 To find out whether a provider offers pills in advance, click on the “More Information” button.

 If you have questions or need help